Teaching, learning and outcomes

-The Highlands School curriculum is ambitious and designed to educate students in the best that has been thought and said in each subject, and to build cultural capital.
+The Highlands Sixth Form curriculum is ambitious and designed to educate students in the best possible way in each subject, and to build cultural capital.
 The curriculum at Highlands is delivered by a team of well qualified teachers who are leaders in their fields.
-Examples of our teaching staff includes:
+Examples of our teaching staff include:

 - Dr Hurst is a fellow of the Chartered College of Teaching and a visiting fellow of Kings’ College London.
 He will also be publishing a book on British history.

 - Ms Wilton is currently working with a number of other schools to support their work on their science curriculum.

 - Mr Duce has delivered subject-specific lectures to English teachers across the country.